johnpankowicz/govmetting-testbfg-2/README.md

 Open the repository folder in VS Code.

 In the debug panel, set the launch configuration to "Web_App & Chrome" to run the server and Angular app.
 Press F5.
-This configuration enables debugging both Typescript & Typescript in the same session.
+This configuration enables debugging both Typescript & C# in the same session.
 For an explanation, see: https://github.com/Microsoft/vscode-recipes/tree/master/Angular-SpaTemplates